SolusTheAussie/tweepy/docs/code_snippet.rst

 Running this snippet will print all users you follow that themselves follow less than 300 people total - to exclude obvious spambots, for example - and will wait for 15 minutes each time it hits the rate limit.

+Adding `count=200` as a parameter for api.followers causes the cursor to download the maximum 200 followers per request rather than the default 20, letting you download 10x as many followers within the rate limit.

 .. code-block :: python